-One key to success is your being open with your counselor.
+One key to success is being open with your counselor.
 And I mean, completely—yes, it makes a difference when you lie about the “little, insignificant” things, like how the fight between you and your partner unfolded this morning.
-You might not want to tell your counselor how you blew up on your girlfriend, or that they ran out of the apartment in rage.
+You might not want to tell your counselor how you blew up on your girlfriend.
 But you need to disclose these details.
-Similarly, you might not want to tell your therapist about the big stuff sometimes either, like your bad habits—say, binge-drinking or overspending—but it’s so important that you do.
+Similarly, you might not want to tell your counselor about the big stuff sometimes either, like your bad habits—say, binge-drinking or overspending—but it’s so important that you do.
 Remember this: keeping secrets from your counselor will only sabotage your progress.

-2) Understand that it often gets worse before it gets better.
+2) Understand that sometimes it gets worse before it gets better.

-3) Remember that your therapist is on your side.
+3) Remember that your counselor is on your side.

 There might be times when you feel like throwing in the towel.
 Or, there might be times where you feel like the job is done—I mean, you had nothing much to say today, mission accomplished, right?
 Not so fast.
-In both regards, you’ve got to keep your faith in the process.
+In both regards, you’ve got to trust the process.
 Think back on what we discussed earlier: it might get worse before it gets better, but you have to keep on pushing.
-In the latter case, when you feel like there’s nothing left to talk about, but your therapist insists there’s more work to do, listen to them.
-You might have a session or two where you have nothing much to say; however, you have to see the journey through to the end, and if your therapist says it’s not yet the end, trust that.
+In the latter case, when you feel like there’s nothing left to talk about, but your counselor insists there’s more work to do, listen to them.
+You might have a session or two where you have nothing much to say; however, you have to see the journey through to the end, and if your counselor says it’s not yet the end, trust that.

-Therapy is your safe place.
+Counseling is your safe place.
 This is your time to focus solely on you… which might be difficult for some because they aren’t used to being the center of attention.
-But that’s what therapy is all about: its sole purpose being to serve you.
+But that’s what counseling or therapy is all about: its sole purpose being to serve you.
 While it might feel embarrassing or generally uncomfortable at first, you’ll soon get into the natural flow.
-And you’ll understand just how valuable your time in therapy truly is.
+And you’ll understand just how valuable your time in counseling is.
 Until you reach that point, trust me—believe that therapy is going to help you immensely.